Academic Publications and Media

 Why human behavior is at the center of education and learning

-Watch OpenEvo co-founder, Dustin Eirdosh deliver a TEDx talk on teaching human behavior as an interdisciplinary theme.
+Watch OpenEvo co-founder, Dustin Eirdosh, deliver a TEDx talk on teaching human behavior as an interdisciplinary theme.

 Frontiers for Young Minds